-When the shawl is completed, it is blessed during Mass.
+When the shawl is completed, it is blessed.
 This shawl will be given to a parishioner who is in need of healing.
 (An illness, hospice, a crisis, a difficult personal time, etc.) Each shawl will have a tag attached, explaining the significance of this ministry.
 The goal is simply to remind those who are suffering that they are not alone in their difficult time.
-Most importantly, it is giving our parishioners the feeling of being surrounded by a community of faith.
+Most important, it gives those on the receiving end the feeling of being surrounded by a community of faith.
 It is a visible sign that God is with them.
 Thus, the blessing is rippled from person to person, with both the giver and the receiver feeling the unconditional embrace of a sheltering God.

 We have donated over 3,000 prayer shawls to the surrounding hospitals, assisted living, Reiman Cancer Center, healing retreats, etc. Outreach is a component of this ministry.

 Though most of the knitting and crocheting is done in their homes, the volunteers like to meet at the Parish Office to share their work and gather new supplies.
 Please watch bulletin for meeting dates.
 If you'd like to get involved or need more information, please contact Debra Hogan at 414-301-4271.